Home » Middle East » Iraq Google Maps & Wiki

 The right to vote in Iraq can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; citizenship by birth: no. Citizenship by descent only: at least one parent must be a citizen of Iraq.
 Dual citizenship recognized: yes, residency requirement for naturalization: 10 years.

-In case if you plan to visit Iraq for shopping, or for business porpuses, it is good to know that the national holidays in Iraq are: Republic Day, July 14 (1958).
+In case if you plan to visit Iraq for shopping, or for business porpuses, it is good to know that the national holiday(s) in Iraq are: Republic Day, July 14 (1958).

-Living with the given conditions, affected by all the civilization and natural harms in Iraq, the population has to face with a death rate of 3.8 deaths / 1,000 population (2016 estimate).
+Living with the given conditions, affected by all the civilization and natural harms in Iraq, the population has to face a death rate of 3.8 deaths / 1,000 population (2016 estimate).

 Top of page